-The following diagrams of the Grain Belt Header are presented to show you the maximum range of adjustments to the leveling bolts and the top link.
+The following diagrams are presented to show you the maximum range of adjustments to the leveling bolts and the top link.
 In each of the views, the sub-frame has been kept at a constant height above the ground.
-These examples show the possible extremes of these adjustments.

 Care should be taken not to over extend the top link.
 The maximum length from bolt center to pin center is 19".
 Extending further may cause the header to drop suddenly.